 Important: Mobil EAL EnviroSyn 46H is the only synthetic biodegradable fluid approved by Toro.
 This fluid is compatible with the elastomers used in Toro hydraulic systems and is suitable for a wide-range of temperature conditions.
 This fluid is compatible with conventional mineral oils, but for maximum biodegradability and performance the hydraulic system should be thoroughly flushed of conventional fluid.
-The oil is available in 191 (5 gallon) containers or 55 gallon drums from your Mobil Distributor.
+The oil is available in 19 L (5 gallon) containers or 55 gallon drums from your Mobil Distributor.

-Note: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
+Important: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
 A red dye additive for the hydraulic system oil is available in 20 ml (2/3 oz) bottles.
-One bottle is sufficient for 15-22 1 (4-6 gallons) of hydraulic oil.
+One bottle is sufficient for 15-22 L (4-6 gallons) of hydraulic oil.
 Order part no. 44-2500 from your authorized Toro distributor.
 This red dye is not recommended for use with biodegradable fluids.
 Use food coloring.

-Important: Regardless of the hydraulic fluid type used, any traction unit used for off green applications, verticutting or used during ambient temperatures above 29° C (85° F) should have Oil Cooler Kit, Part No. 105-8339, installed.
+Important: Regardless of the hydraulic fluid type used, any traction unit used for off green applications, verticutting or used during ambient temperatures above 29° C (85° F) should have Oil Cooler Kit installed; refer to 5 Installing the Oil Cooler (optional) (page 15).